New York State wants you to vote on new license plate design

-The license plate with the most votes will become the state's official license plate and will be available to customers beginning April 2020.
+The license plate with the most votes will become the state's official license plate, which will be available to customers beginning April 2020.

 The new license plates will replace the Empire Blue & White plates along with the newer "Empire Gold" plates.